How Safe Is Your School's Reopening Plan? Here's What To Look For

 Some of our experts recommended not just a single recess, but multiple "mask breaks" during the day.
 This could increase chances that kids comply with mask use the rest of the time, says Miller.

-10) Gym And Sports
+10) Gym and sports

 Look for: Outdoor activities and no contact sports

 Games should be outside and spaced as much as possible, says Miller, adding that kickball is "relatively safe."
-Modified forms of no-contact tag, hide-and-go seek, or anything where kids are running around and generally staying away from one another, also work, he says.
+Modified forms of no-contact tag, hide-and-go-seek or anything where kids are running around and generally staying away from one another also work, he says.
 "If you can't go outside, use the gym or the cafeteria as a larger play space," Miller says.

 Avoid sports that involve physical contact, cautioned several of our experts.
 "Contact sports should be suspended until we see a decrease in cases," says Kullar.
-This means no team sports like basketball, football, baseball, wrestling, cheerleading, Tan added.
+This means no team sports like basketball, football, baseball, wrestling and cheerleading, Tan added.

 Cross-country running and tennis are safer bets than other sports, says Malani.
 "With tennis, there's enough distance, particularly with singles play, that other than making sure that you keep your hands clean, there's not a lot of additional precautions that would be needed."
 Malani says.

-Masks can come off if students are breathing hard, as long as they are well distanced, Zerr says.
+Masks can come off if students are breathing hard, as long as they are well-distanced, Zerr says.

-11) The Missing Ingredient
+11) The missing ingredient

 Look for: A boost in funding